DNA Day Activity Ideas

 Strawberry DNA Extraction

 This video includes everything you need to know about getting DNA out of strawberries.
-Learn two easy and fun ways to extract DNA from fresh or frozen strawberries as explained by Dr. Eric Green and Dr. Carla Easter.
-There is a printable poster of the activity, which is also available in Spanish.
+Learn easy and fun ways to extract DNA from fresh or frozen strawberries as explained by Dr. Eric Green and Jenny Montooth.
+Instruction sheets of the activity are available in English and Spanish.

 BLOSSOMS Lesson Video Library from MIT